Anas-bot/todos.rs/README.md

 # todos.rs

-This is a todos gui app that's written in rust using the egui framework.
+This is a todos GUI app that's written in rust using the egui crate.

 ## Getting Started